Henry W. Corbett

 Henry Winslow Corbett (February 18, 1827 – March 31, 1903) was an American businessman, politician, civic benefactor, and philanthropist in the state of Oregon.
 A native of Massachusetts, he spent his early life in the East and New York before moving to the Oregon Territory.
-He was a prominent figure in the early development of Portland, Oregon and was involved in numerous business ventures there, starting in general merchandise.
+He was a prominent figure in the early development of Portland, Oregon, and was involved in numerous business ventures there, starting in general merchandise.
 His interests later included banking, finance, insurance, river shipping, stage lines, railways, telegraph, iron and steel and the erection of Portland downtown buildings among other enterprises.
 A Republican, he served as a United States senator from 1867 to 1873.

 Early years

-Henry Corbett was born in Westborough, Massachusetts, on February 18, 1827.
+Corbett was born in Westborough, Massachusetts, on February 18, 1827.
 Of English descent, born into a family that had settled in Massachusetts in the seventeenth century, his parents were Elijah and Melinda Corbett.
 He was the youngest son, the fifth child, of a family of eight.

-His father became the first edge tool manufacturer in Westborough, Mass. and later moved his business to Washington County in New York.
-When he retired, he moved his family to Cambridge, New York where he had a hotel and farm.
+His father became the first edge tool manufacturer in Westborough, Massachusetts, and later moved his business to Washington County in New York.
+When he retired, he moved his family to Cambridge, New York, where he had a hotel and farm.
 He died in 1845.